Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Conclusions

 \section{Conclusions}

 We constructed an apparatus comprising a spin-polarized He* source and a hexapole-type spin analyzer for scattered He* to evaluate the change in the spin state of He* during scattering from a surface.
 The experiments on clean and H-adsorbed Fe$_3$O$_4$(100) surfaces and a Cu(100) surface indicated that although the magnetic sublevel of He* is mostly preserved during the scattering, the transition between different sublevels happens with a probability of approximately 0.1 or less.
 We also observed the dependence of the He* survival probability on the spin orientation of He* and the Fe$_3$O$_4$ surface; this probability was associated with the spin-dependent RI rate.
-These findings imply that the spins of He* atoms can be filtered by scattering on ferromagnetic surfaces.
+These findings imply that the spins of He* atoms can be filtered by scattering on ferromagnetic surfaces, depending on the local spin properties of the surface, and in particular, on the density of available levels near the Fermi energy.

 The spin filtering described implies that He* should become polarized when scattered on ferromagnetic surfaces.
 This could be exploited to generate polarized gases with spins on solid surfaces, such as ferromagnetic and spintronic materials.
 Additionally, more detailed studies to elucidate the transition mechanisms of the spin states may lead to a new method for surface magnetism characterization.